terrainthesky-hub/Programming_Portfolio/posts/2024-6-29-Local-LLM-Discord-Bot.md

+---
+layout: post
+title: Deploying a local discord bot
+subtitle: Python, Ollama, Discord
+---

 So I decided to make a discord bot that uses a locally running Large Language Model.
 In this case, I used gemma2:9b, a lightweight, low parameter LLM that can be run with limited VRAM (llama70b needs at least 120 GB of VRAM to run at a reasonable speed).
 I installed it using [Ollama](https://ollama.com/).
 Once you've downloaded and installed Ollama, pull the LLM model you want in your terminal with a similar command.

     ollama pull gemma2:9b